Dev-PeterT/Game-Dev-Tool-Kits/README.md

 using CustomAttributes;
 ```

+>**Note:** Some Game Mechanics scripts depend on shared utility functions found in the main Game-Mechanics folder.
+Be sure to also include the GameMechanicUtility.cs file located in the root of the Game-Mechanics directory when copying individual game mechanic subfolders.

 Unity will automatically import the scripts and make the tools available in your project.

 ## Table of Contents